 The scalar product of the Killing vector field and the tangent vector to a geodesic is constant.
 That is the “conservation law”.
 A short proof can be found online in Sean Carroll online book “Lecture notes in General Relativity”.
 The discussion of the proof can be found on physics forums.
 But the result is a simple consequence of the definitions.
 What one needs is differentiating composite functions and renaming indices.
 Just for fun of it let us do the direct, non-elegant, brute force proof.

-Suppose is a geodesic, and is a Killing field.
+is a Killing field.
 The statement is that along geodesic the scalar product is constant.
 That means we have to show that

-We differentiate with respect to , and we are supposed to get zero.
+, and we are supposed to get zero.
 So, let’s do it.
-We have derivative of a product of three terms, so we will get three terms :
+We have derivative of a product of three terms, so we will get three terms

 Let us calculate the derivatives.
 After we are done, in order to simplify the notation, we will skip the arguments.